-Businesses and brands of all shapes and sizes must claim, create and monitor their Google My Business listing.
+Businesses and brands of all shapes and sizes must claim, create and monitor their Google Business Profile (previously Google My Business) listing.
 It’s about more than the name, address and phone number (NAP), but I’ll get into that in a bit.
 First, here’s a little story for you…

-Google My Business Can Build a Brand or Damage One
+Google Business Profile Can Build a Brand or Damage One

 I spotted this while scrolling Facebook and knew immediately that I needed to share the details with you.
 (Thanks Joe for making it even easier to prove my point.)

-Businesses create a Google My Business (GMB) listing because they want to get found online, display the right address, and have up-to-date business hours – but it goes beyond that.
+Businesses create a Google Business Profile (GBP) listing because they want to get found online, display the right address, and have up-to-date business hours – but it goes beyond that.

-Monitoring Google My Business Listings Is a Must – Here’s Why
+Monitoring Google Business Profile Listings Is a Must – Here’s Why

-Are you aware that you can submit a public edit to any business listing on Google My Business, claimed or otherwise?
+Are you aware that you can submit a public edit to any business listing on Google Business Profile, claimed or otherwise?
 If the business doesn’t monitor these suggested edits, some can and will go public.

 Brand-damaging items like these can happen to both claimed and unclaimed listings.
 People can even create a listing for a business they don’t own and include their own website URL and contact information on the listing.
 Companies do this underhanded work periodically to get their competitors’ leads.
 A business will sometimes create a listing for a business that isn’t legitimate in order to sell the leads to other businesses for a fee.

-Spam listings are a really big issue on Google My Business, and they are taking up prime real estate in the local pack.
-Here’s how to report a Google My Business spam listing.
+Spam listings are a really big issue on Google Business Profile, and they are taking up prime real estate in the local pack.
+Here’s how to report a Google Business Profile spam listing.

-Steps to Take to Avoid Google My Business Listing Issues
+Steps to Take to Avoid Google Business Profile Listing Issues

-- Claim each GMB listing for the business or brand and each location.
+- Claim each GBP listing for the business or brand and each location.
 Don’t forget to get duplicates removed, and mark closed locations as “closed.”

 - Optimize each listing, including accurate NAP, product and service descriptions and even the photos.
 Each component is important and should be completed.